untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

 ```
 We noted that the specification of components, like the record extractor, record retriever, and paginator is repetitive because we could not find a way of defining shared configurations for all resources only once.
 The dlt REST API Source, in contrast, allows us to configure commonly shared configurations only once in the [`"client"`](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api#client) config or the [`"resource_defaults"`](https://dlthub.com/docs/dlt-ecosystem/verified-sources/rest_api#resource_defaults-optional) respectively.
-Additionally, we noted that the Airbyte Low-Code CDK requires a configuration of the schema and primary key for each stream which the connector builder UI can luckily extracted from responses during development.
+Additionally, we noted that the Airbyte Low-Code CDK requires a configuration of the schema and primary key for each stream which the connector builder UI can luckily extract from responses during development.
 In contrast, it is part of dlt's core functionality to automatically infer the schema and manage schema evolution with optional data contracts.
 Therefore, the schema configuration is not necessarily part of the source code.